Great Walks of New Zealand

 When it comes to hiking in New Zealand, having the right gear is essential.
 A backpack with a capacity of 50-65L is ideal for multi-day hikes, allowing you to carry all the necessary gear and supplies.
 The pack needs to be comfortable and sturdy to wear all day long.
 Remember - the bigger the backpack, the more you will stuff into it and the heavier it will be.
 Most hikers should be able to fit the essentials in a 50L pack but if you are camping or carrying extra gear (cameras, gear for children) opt for a bigger size.

-When choosing a hiking pack you need to consider the following:
+When choosing a hiking pack, consider the following:

 1. Purpose